FormidableLabs/react-animations/README.md

-# react-effects
+# react-animations

-A collection of animations for CSS-in-JS libraries. react-effects implements all animations from [animate.css](https://daneden.github.io/animate.css/), allowing you to use them in any project that uses JavaScript for style management.
+A collection of animations for CSS-in-JS libraries. react-animations implements all animations from [animate.css](https://daneden.github.io/animate.css/), allowing you to use them in any project that uses JavaScript for style management.
 ### Usage

-These animations can be used with Radium, Aphordite, or any other CSS-in-JS library--with or without React.
+These animations can be used with Radium, Aphordite, or any other CSS-in-JS library that supports using objects to define keyframes.
 Just import the animation from the package and include it in your style definition.
 Below are some examples using a few popular styling libraries.